- How we work

 In 2013 the Rules and supporting guidance were independently reviewed with the report drawing an overall conclusion that that “…the Rules adequately address the main inherent dangers associated with installed LV electrical and mechanical equipment in wind turbines”.

-The Rules and Guidance have been updated in line with improvement suggestions from the review.
+The Rules were updated in 2015 in line with improvement suggestions from the review.
 Guidance is regularly updated, with the last update published in April 2018.

 We would remind anyone with responsibility or oversight of the Rules and their implementation that: